easbarba/zae/README.md

 # Pak

-An extensible runner of distributions packages manager commands.
+A handy runner of distributions packages manager commands.

 <pre>
 Ain't ya just annoyed of having to recall all those different commands of every